JerryHol/bhconfig/README.md

 * Rare items:
 - Made boxes on map more visibly appealing (you can tell what dropped by just looking at the different box style)
 - Tier 4
-  - rare amulets are still t4 except for potential +2 class skill amulers from Baal, Diablo, and Nihlathak (those are t3).
+  - rare amulets are still t4 except for potential +2 class skill amulets from Baal, Diablo, and Nihlathak (those are t3).
 - Tier 5
   - rare jewels are now t5 (previously tier 4)
   - rare boots (not Myrmidon - too high str req) ping t5